 Retention reports tell you if users continue to do important actions, such as making purchases, using your product, or even opening your emails.
 Finally, understand if users are engaged enough with your offerings to keep coming back.
 Build your first Retention Report to learn where you’re losing customers and how to get them coming back!

 Retention Reports allow you to answer questions such as:

-- Do users continue to take important actions, such as make purchases, use your product, or even open your emails?
+- Do users continue to take important actions, such as making purchases, use your product, or even open your emails?